Recipe: Grilled Shrimp Salad with Sweet Tea Vinaigrette

 GRILLED SHRIMP SALAD WITH SWEET TEA VINAIGRETTE

-This delightful dish is perfect to serve at a brunch.
-If ripe peaches aren’t available, substitute with sweet apples, such as honeycrisp.
+This delightful dish is perfect to serve at brunch.
+If ripe peaches aren’t available, substitute them with sweet apples, such as Honeycrisp. — David Guas, 2019 ASPA Chef of the Year

 Hands-on: 16 minutes